tdmnco/go-slugify/README.md

 ## About

 This repository contains simplified functions for slugifying strings in Go.
-Note that emojis are not supported, the functionality kept in this module is meant to be overly simplified.
+Note that emojis are not supported, the functionality kept in this module is deliberately meant to be overly simplified.

 ## Getting Help